|

 were instigated where there had been an encroachment.

-In medieval times the ceremonial processing around the land also
+In medieval times the ceremonial processing around the land also served to

 The early Christian ceremonies

-In Britain at least, 'beating' of a parish boundary for both the
+In Britain at least, 'beating' of a parish boundary for both the Christian

-jurisdiction succeeded that of the manorial estates.
+succeeded that of the manorial estates.

-Christianity, which probably arrived in Britain by the 4th or 5th
+Christianity, which probably arrived in Britain by the 4th or 5th century

-century AD, incorporated a number of pagan, roman and Anglo-Saxon festivals and
+AD, incorporated a number of pagan, roman and Anglo-Saxon festivals and

 customs.
 Beating the bounds was not originally been part of religious